Barbara Kay

-Barbara Kay (born 1943) is a columnist for the Canadian newspaper National Post.
-She also writes a weekly column for The Post Millennial and a monthly column for Epoch Times.
+Barbara Kay (born 1943) is a Canadian columnist for the conservative newspaper The National Post.
+She also writes a weekly column for The Post Millennial and a monthly column for the Epoch Times, both far-right publications.

 Early life and education

 Kay was born in 1943 to an "intensely patriotic" American mother from Detroit, Michigan, and a Canadian father from Toronto.

 Kay's paternal grandparents and four of their children emigrated from Poland to Canada in 1917.
 They settled near a synagogue congregation of immigrants from Poland where they found a supportive Jewish immigrant community.
 Her grandfather bought and sold "junk from a horse-drawn cart" to Yiddish-speaking customers, and although the family was poor and Zaide never learned English, they never felt "isolated or despised".
-Although only one of Kay's father's siblings went to university, all of them "ended up solidly in the middle class.
+Although only one of Kay's father's siblings went to university, all of them "ended up solidly in the middle class."
 Barbara Kay's cousins, including the girls, were "university educated" and had successful, prosperous careers.
 One of Kay's sisters is Canadian public administrator Anne Golden.

 Barbara Kay and her sisters grew up in Forest Hill Village, Toronto, a "posh" neighbourhood.
 They went to the public preparatory schools, then Forest Hill Collegiate Institute (FHCI).
 While Kay wrote that her generation did not experience anti-Semitism, according to the Globe and Mail, the Oakdale Golf & Country Club in North York, Toronto, where Kay spent her leisure hours as a youth, was established by "Jews who had been blackballed by the Rosedale Golf Club".
 In 2004, Canadian historian Irving Abella, who co-authored None Is Too Many: Canada and the Jews of Europe 1933–1948 wrote that the clubs—like the Rosedale Golf Club—were the "last bastions of restriction".

 Kay studied at the University of Toronto where she earned an undergraduate degree in English literature.
 She received a Master of Arts from McGill University in 1966 and subsequently taught literature at Concordia University and several CEGEPs.

 Kay is married to Ronny Kay.
 They have two children including journalist Jonathan Kay.